-Selections within the Tree view are synchronized with other views in MegAlign Pro.
-Similarly, selections made elsewhere will be highlighted simultaneously in the Tree View.
+- Selections within the Tree view are synchronized with other views in MegAlign Pro.
+Similarly, selections made elsewhere will be highlighted simultaneously in the Tree view. - Distance values are reflected in the lengths of the branches and their numerical values are are displayed by default.
+A distance scale appears at the bottom left of the image.